Solar Incentives & Financing in Indiana

 Solar Renewable Energy Credits (SRECs) are financial products meant to represent the “green value” of the electricity your solar energy system produces.
 A credit is created for every 1,000 kWh (or 1 MWh) of electricity produced by the system, with a fluctuating value based on the market where the SREC is traded.

-Indiana does not currently have its own SREC market because it does not have a mandatory renewable portfolio standard (RPS) that would create a state-based market.
+Indiana does not currently have its own SREC market.
+This is because it does not have a mandatory renewable portfolio standard (RPS) that would create a state-based market.
 Instead, Indiana has a voluntary RPS program (known as the Comprehensive Hoosier Option to Incentivize Cleaner Energy, or CHOICE) aiming for 10% of electricity production from renewable sources by 2025.
 Because this program is voluntary and non-binding, utilities and electricity providers have little to no incentive to purchase SRECs from solar owners.

 As a result, Hoosiers must trade their SRECs in other markets.
 Currently, SRECs produced by Indiana solar energy systems may be eligible to be traded in the Ohio SREC market.
+Unfortunately, the Ohio market is currently oversupplied and the SREC value is low.